-I’ve been using the Columbia OutDry Ex ECO Jacket for the past 4 months in temperatures ranging from 75 degrees down to 15 degrees fahrenheit, in rain and out.
+I’ve been using the Columbia OutDry Ex ECO Jacket for the past 4 months in temperatures ranging from 75 degrees down to 15 degrees Fahrenheit, in rain and out.
 Weighing 17 ounces in a men’s XL, it’s cut large with two very big mesh-backed side pockets, velcro wrist cuffs, and elastic hem adjusters.
 The hood has a front brim (no wire), rear velcro volume adjuster, and two elastic cords on the jacket’s lapels to adjust the hood size opening.
 All of the jacket’s seams are taped on the outside of the jacket to prevent leaks.

-I’m quite impressed by waterproofing and breathability and breathability of the Columbia OutDry Ex ECO jacket.
+I’m quite impressed by the waterproofing and breathability and breathability of the Columbia OutDry Ex ECO jacket.
 I’ve never experienced wet-out wearing it like the wet out I’ve experienced with rain jackets made using Gore-tex or other proprietary breathable membranes that rely on an exterior DWR coating to work.
 The jacket is clearly wicking moisture away from my skin and venting water vapor when it is raining or when worn in dry conditions over a fleece or base layer.
 While there is a buildup of interior perspiration when the jacket is worn in temperatures over 45-50 degrees, because the fabric is heavy and thick, it works quite well in cooler temperatures in wet and dry conditions.